DevScholar/c-for-js-devs/src/asynchronous-programming/index.md

 # Asynchronous Programming

-Both JavaScript and Rust support asynchronous programming models, which look similar to each other with respect to their usage.
+Both JavaScript and C support asynchronous programming models, which look similar to each other with respect to their usage.
 The following example shows, on a very high level, how async code looks like in JavaScript:

 ```js
 async function printDelayed(message, cancellationToken) {